cozy/cozy-flagship-app/docs/how-to-install-home.md

 # How to install cozy-home in local assets

-On first launch, the application should be abble to display the cozy-home app as fast as possible
+On first launch, the application should be able to display the cozy-home app as fast as possible

 To do so, we chose to embed a copy of cozy-home's build in the app's assets